MohammadBanis/HackerVibe/README.md

 For more info on the game download it and use the `help` command to know about each command.
 # What programming lauguage is it written in?

-It's written completely in Java.
+Both the game and the launcher are written in Java.

-And the launcher is written in Batch and compiled to an Executable file for ease of access.
+I hope you enjoy the game :D.

-If you've got any ideas to add to the game, feel free to contact me here or on discord.
+If you've got any ideas to add to the game, feel free to contact me here or on discord!